How private labels can build your fashion brand in 2025

 The advent of private labelling has led to greater flexibility in production, as companies can buy already manufactured products and make the necessary modifications without having to invest time and money in the creation of an entirely new product.

-To orient ourselves by looking at our Fashion Business Canvas we are in the second quadrant dedicated to the creation of our collection.
+To orient ourselves by looking at the Fashion Business Canvas, tool designed by our office to visualise the different stages of creation, we are in the second quadrant dedicated to the creation of our collection.

 The private label is inserted in chronological order after our Pyramid collection and occupies the dials: